basierend auf Bewertungen

 Western naturopathy and micronutrients

 Medicinal plants and herbs are the oldest remedies known to us.
-Aristotle's student Theophrastus of Eresus (~ 371-287 BC) wrote one of the first works in which the healing effects of certain plants were described.
+Aristotle's student Theophrastus of Eresos (~ 371-287 BC) wrote one of the first works in which the healing effects of certain plants were described.

-Areas of application today
+areas of application today

-• Anxiety disorders and stress: lavender
+• Anxiety and Stress: Lavender

 • Depression: St. John's Wort

-• Sleep disorders: valerian, lemon balm, passionflower, hops
+• Sleep disorders: Valerian, lemon balm, passionflower, hops

-• Liver diseases: milk thistle
+• Liver diseases: Milk thistle

-• Heart weakness: Hawthorn
+• Heart failure: Hawthorn

 • Diabetes: Ginseng